X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 • pathology of the mastoid processes – ethmoiditis.

-The scale of the spread of the inflammatory process is also determined.
-With monosinusitis, the disease affects only one paranasal cavity, polysinusitis is diagnosed when inflammation is localized in several sinuses.
-If all right or all left sinuses are involved in the process, the diagnosis is hemisinusitis, the defeat of all cavities means the presence of pansinusitis.
+The scale of distribution is also determined inflammatory process.
+With monosinusitis, the disease affects only one paranasal cavity; polysinusitis is diagnosed when inflammation is localized in several sinuses.
+If all right or all left sinuses are involved in the process, a diagnosis of hemisinusitis is made; damage to all cavities means the presence of pansinusitis.

 Other pathologies

-If the radiograph shows the presence of a round cavity with a clear outline in the sinus, this is a sign of a cyst.
-Rarely, other neoplasms are diagnosed.
-A foreign object that has fallen into the sinuses will also be displayed in the picture.
-Unevenly spaced, dark on x-ray, parietal areas indicate the presence of polyps (abnormal growths).
+If an x-ray shows the presence of a round cavity with a clear outline in the sinus, this is a sign of a cyst.
+Less commonly, other neoplasms are diagnosed.
+A foreign object that has entered the sinuses will also appear on the image.
+Unevenly located, dark on x-ray, parietal areas indicate the presence of polyps (abnormal growths).

-Photo x-ray of the nose with a diagnosis of polyposis specifies the localization of education
+A photo of an x-ray of the nose with a diagnosis of polyposis clarifies the localization of the formation

-In children, using an X-ray examination of the nose and adjacent spaces, an inflammatory increase in the lymphatic tissue of the tissue of the nasopharyngeal tonsil - adenoiditis, as well as the degree of development of the disease, is diagnosed.
-With adenoids of the first degree, they occupy 1/3 of the nasopharyngeal lumen, the second degree is characterized by damage to ½ of the lumen, adenoids of the third degree completely block the lumen of the nasopharynx.
+In children, using an X-ray examination of the nose and adjacent spaces, an inflammatory increase in the lymph tissue of the nasopharyngeal tonsil - adenoiditis - is diagnosed, as well as the degree of development of the disease.
+With first degree adenoids, they occupy 1/3 of the nasopharyngeal lumen, the second degree is characterized by damage to ½ of the lumen, third degree adenoids completely block the lumen of the nasopharynx.

-Diagnosis of cartilaginous and bone tissue of the nose
+Diagnostics of cartilage and bone tissue of the nose

-X-ray of the bones of the nose is always prescribed for bruises and other injuries.
-At the same time, the more quickly it is done after damage to the nose, the more reliable the results are.
-In the picture, the radiologist determines:
+X-rays of the nasal bones are always prescribed for bruises and other injuries.
+Moreover, the more quickly it is done after a nose injury, the more reliable the results are.
+In the image, the radiologist determines:

-• fragmental fracture, and the presence of fragments in soft structures;
+• comminuted fracture, and the presence of fragments in soft structures;

-• fracture with displacement, and the degree of displacement of the bones.
+• fracture with displacement, and the degree of bone displacement.

-The interpretation of the radiograph also involves the determination of the curvature of the nasal septum, any other transformations and destructive destruction of the bone and cartilage components of the organ.
+Interpretation of the radiograph also involves determining the curvature of the nasal septum, any other transformations and destructive destruction of the bone and cartilaginous components of the organ.

-X-ray of the paranasal sinuses (PNS) is indicated for the following symptoms and complaints made by the patient:
+X-ray of the paranasal sinuses (PSN) is indicated for the following symptoms and complaints presented by the patient:

-• violation of the respiratory process due to chronic nasal congestion;
+• violation respiratory process due to chronic nasal congestion;

 • the presence of pus and blood in the discharge;

-• regular headaches, against the background of a runny nose, not associated with other diseases (hypertension, VVD, etc.);
+• regular headaches, accompanied by a runny nose, not associated with other diseases (hypertension, VSD, etc.);

 • pain in the central frontal region when bending over;